billkellett/databricks-demo-mlflow-tracking-and-models-azure/README.md

 # databricks-demo-mlflow-tracking-and-models-azure

 This demo shows how to train a model, track it with MLflow, and deploy it with MLflow into Azure ML.
+Naturally, it will only run on an Azure Databricks instance.

 To install and run this demo in your own Databricks environment: